 Second of two courses designed for students who need remediation in some areas of arithmetic and beginning algebra as demonstrated by their results on the Placement Test.
 Concentration is on developing reasoning and problem skills.
 Major topics include exponents, factoring of polynomials, graphing, rational expressions, systems of equations in two variables, radicals and quadratic equations and their applications.
 Does not meet General Education requirement for Mathematics.

+Credits 4

+Lecture Hours 4

+Lab/Clinical/Field Study Hours O

+Prerequisites

-Credits: 4 Lecture Hours: 4 Lab Hours: 0 Prerequisites: MATH073 with a grade of C or better or Placement Test score
+MATH073 with a grade of C or better

+or Placement Test score

-MATH099: Accelerated Elementary Algebra
+MATH099 : Accelerated Elementary Algebra

 This course is a self-paced course designed for students to work at their own pace with supplemental instruction and group lectures.
 This course is designed for students who need remediation in some areas of arithmetic and beginning algebra as demonstrated by placement test score.
 The concentration is on developing reasoning and problemsolving skills while emphasizing: powers, significant digits, order of operations, integers, fractions, first degree linear equations, percents and their applications, polynomials, ratio, proportion, exponents, factoring of polynomials, graphing, rational expressions, radicals, and quadratic equations and their applications.
-Completion is equivalent to completing both MATH073 and MATH074.
+Completion is equivalent to completing both MATHO73 and MATH074.
 Does not meet General Education requirement for Mathematics.

+Credits 4

+Lecture Hours 4

+Lab/Clinical/Field Study Hours O

+Prerequisites

-Credits: 4 Lecture Hours: 4 Lab Hours: 0 Prerequisites: Placement Test score
+Placement Test score

-MATH121: Applications of Mathematics
+MATH121 : Applications of Mathematics

 One-semester course that is intended for students who are not mathematics or science majors.
 Concepts are introduced through examples with a strong emphasis on practical applications.
 Topics of study include critical thinking skills, sets, logic, systems of numeration, geometry, mathematical systems, consumer mathematics, probability, statistics, and graph theory.
 Students will be required to work with a calculator and a computer software program.
 Meets General Education requirement for Mathematics.

+Lecture Hours 4

+Lab/Clinical/Field Study Hours O

+Prerequisites

+MATH073 or MATH099 with a grade

-Credits: 4 of C or better or Placement Test score or SAT score (ESLN092 and ESLN100 may be taken concurrently with permission of instructor).
+of C or better or Placement Test score

+or SAT score (ESLN092 and ESLN100

+may be taken concurrently with

+permission of instructor).